 - a) Post on flowvis.com of your edited image (video requirements are the same as for the GW assignment) as the Featured Image.
-Edit the publish date of your post to match the date and time that your image was taken. - b) In your post, include the appropriate Skew-T diagram (will be covered in lecture) and - c) a short statement of cloud type and whether the atmosphere was stable or unstable.
+Edit the publish date of your post to match the date and time that your image was taken.
+This will determine the order of critique, and must match your image metadata. - b) In your post, include the appropriate Skew-T diagram (will be covered in lecture) and your original (unedited) image.
+You'll find these helpful when discussing your image in class - a short statement of cloud type and whether the atmosphere was stable or unstable.
 Not a document, just a short note, to be used as your post title.
-You will be expected to discuss this in class during your critique. - d) In Canvas, submit your edited image and your original (unedited) image on October 11.

-e) Reports on your Clouds First image/vid will be due Weds Oct 30, both to Flowvis.org and Canvas, along with an assessment (SAF) form, same as for all the other images/vids.
+You will be expected to discuss this in class during your critique. - d) In Canvas, submit your edited image and your original (unedited) image on October 7. - e) Reports on your Clouds First image/vid will be due Monday October 26, both to Flowvis.org and Canvas, along with an assessment (SAF) form, same as for all the other images/vids.
 Your report should also include the appropriate Skew-T diagram.
 See the Report Guidelines document at Flowvis.org>Course Info for details.
-Other submission details are the same as for the Get Wet report.
+Other submission details are the same as for the Image-Vid 1 report.
+Edit your image/vid post to include your report.